-A psychic tour that happens around Halloween, has discovered more spirits, and their stories.
-The spirit of a fireman who was beheaded by a falling train trellis while probably fighting a fire, stands by the main gate, and greets people who pass by and anxiously asks them about his family.
+A psychic tour that happens every Halloween, has discovered more spirits, and their stories.
+The spirit of a fireman who was beheaded by a falling train trellis, probably while fighting a fire, stands by the main gate, and greets people who pass by and anxiously asks them about his family.
 He gets frustrated when people don’t hear him.
 When the psychic tells him that he is dead, the spirit stomps off, not wanting to face reality.

-Another psychic is reported to speak with 3 women under a tree during another ghost tour event sponsored by a paranormal group.
+Another psychic is reported to speak with three women under a tree during another ghost tour event sponsored by a paranormal group.

 Hard evidence is fleeting or is not publicly published.
 The closest thing I found was on Elk Grove Paranormal’s web page.
-They have posted a picture that a client of theirs sent in of perhaps a spirit peeking from behind a gravestone, that either could be an actual spirit, or just the shadow of flowers, etc.
+They have posted a picture that a client of theirs sent in.
+It could be a spirit peeking from behind a gravestone.
+But it could just be the shadow of flowers, etc.

 Cemetery Visitors Center: (916) 448-0811